Argyle diamond mine: Production

 Argyle was the fourth-largest diamond-producing mine in the world by volume, averaging annual production of 8 e6carat.
 Production peaked in 1994, when 42 e6carat were produced.
 Argyle's open pit mine produced over 750 e6carat of rough diamonds.

-Most of Argyle's gem-quality production was in brown diamonds.
+Most of Argyle's gem-quality production was in brown diamond.
 These diamonds are usually difficult to sell, although Rio Tinto has seen some success in a decade-long marketing campaign to promote brown diamonds as champagne and cognac toned.
 In contrast, the company has no problems selling diamonds in pink, purple and red tones, which are very rare and in high demand, therefore commanding premium prices.
 The pink diamonds were processed and sold as polished diamonds by a specialised team based in Perth to customers worldwide.

 The mine had ore processing and diamond sorting facilities on site.
 Once diamonds were removed from the ore and acid washed, they were sorted and shipped to Perth for further sorting and sale.
 A significant quantity of diamonds were cut in India, where low costs of labour allowed small diamonds to be cut for a profit; this was especially relevant to the Argyle mine, which on average produced smaller rough diamonds than other mines.

 Diamond characteristics

 The diamonds produced at the Argyle diamond mine were of an average low quality.
-Only 5% of mined diamonds were of gem quality, compared to a worldwide average of 20% (Author Janine Roberts contends that the "near-gem quality" rating is subjective and misleading because these diamonds can be cut into gems if desired.); of the remaining 95%, they are about evenly split between classifications of "near-gem quality" and industrial grade; 80% of Argyle diamonds are brown, followed by 16% yellow, 2% white, 2% grey, and less than 1% pink and green.
+Only 5% of mined diamonds were of gem quality, compared to a worldwide average of 20%.
+(Author Janine Roberts contends that the "near-gem quality" rating is subjective and misleading because these diamonds can be cut into gems if desired.)
+The remaining 95% are about evenly split between classifications of "near-gem quality" and industrial grade; 80% of Argyle diamonds are brown, followed by 16% yellow, 2% white, 2% grey, and less than 1% pink and green.
 Despite the low production volume of pink and red diamonds, the Argyle mine was the only reliable source in the world, producing 90 to 95% of all pink and red diamonds.
 Most Argyle diamonds are classified as type 1a (see material properties of diamond), and have low levels of nitrogen impurities, their colour resulting instead from structural defects of the crystal lattice.
 Argyle diamonds tend to fluoresce blue or dull green under ultraviolet light, and blue-white under X-ray radiation.
 The most common inclusion is unconverted graphite, followed by crystalline inclusions of orange garnet, pyroxene, and olivine.